Spain Death Toll Hits 4,858 As 769 Die In 24 Hours - UrduPoint

 Spain has the world's second-highest death toll after Italy, and has so far suffered 4,858 deaths, while the number of cases jumped to 64,059.

-Although the figures showed a daily increase of nearly 8,000 new infections, the uptick comes as Spain moves to dramatically increase its rate of testing, ordering millions of new kits from around the world.

-Despite the increase, the rate of new infections appears to be slowing, registering a 14 percent increase compared with 18 percent on Thursday.

-Even so, the number of deaths over a 24-hour period was far higher than Italy, which counted 662 deaths in its last update on Thursday night.
+But the number of deaths in Spain over a 24-hour period was far higher than that registered Italy, which counted 662 deaths in its last update on Thursday night.

 Italy has so far suffered 8,165 deaths as a result of the epidemic with 80,539 people infected.